radhamanjunath1023-afk/Radha-Manjunath-Portfolio/N8N-Workflows/Inbox Inferno at Nexus Integrations/Description/README.md

 Here's how it works.<br>
 We'll trigger your production webhook with a POST request, sending new email scenarios your agent hasn't seen before, to see how well it performs.<br>

-Each response is scored the same way:
+Each response is scored the same way:.<br>
-1 — correct category, grounded reply, or proper escalation 0 — wrong category, hallucinated information, or missed escalation This means your workflow needs to do more than handle the known test set.
+1 — correct category, grounded reply, or proper escalation.<br>
+0 — wrong category, hallucinated information, or missed escalation.<br>
+This means your workflow needs to do more than handle the known test set..<br>

-Build it to understand the classification, not to memorise the answers.
+Build it to understand the classification, not to memorise the answers..<br>